 This is the reason why they don't see their human roommates as dominant.
 This also means that they will not always want to follow the rules laid down by them.
 Some cats obey better than others.
 In general, you shouldn't have much difficulty training a kitten, as long as you follow these tips:

 Does your kitten climb on the table?
-Is it scratching your sofa, your curtains, or your wallpaper?
-Make him understand that all these things are forbidden to him by saying a firm "no" and moving him away from the table or by placing him in front of his cat tree, for example.
+Is he scratching your sofa, your curtains, or your wallpaper?
+Make him understand that all these things are forbidden to him by saying a firm "no" and moving him away from the table or placing him in front of his cat tree, for example.

 The Best Products for A Kitten

 If your kitten misbehaves, you should react within one or two seconds maximum so that he can relate to his latest mischief.
 Every immediate and consistent action on your part about your cat's good behavior, such as praise or offering your cat a treat, will have immediate and lasting consequences on his education.
 Your kitten will take to heart the rules you have defined for him.

 You must let your cat have its first experience with its mother, ideally for as long as possible.
 The proximity of their mother creates necessary conditions for the mental and physical health of the kittens.